U.S. Sanctions International Criminal Court Officials over Afghanistan

 The United States is a strong advocate for justice around the world but is not a party to the Rome Statute that created the ICC, nor have we ever accepted its jurisdiction over our personnel.
 The ICC’s recklessness has forced us to this point, and the ICC cannot be allowed to follow through with its politically-driven targeting of U.S. personnel.
 The sanctions and visa restrictions announced today apply to individuals who have directly engaged in ICC efforts to investigate U.S. personnel without the consent of the United States or have materially supported individuals who are designated for such actions.

-Those sanctioned include Bensouda for her involvement in the investigation of U.S. personnel and the Head of the Jurisdiction, Complementarity, and Cooperation Division Phakiso Mochochoko for providing material assistance.
+Those sanctioned include Bensouda, for her involvement in the investigation of U.S. personnel, and the Head of the Jurisdiction, Complementarity, and Cooperation Division Phakiso Mochochoko, for providing material assistance.

 Under the sanctions, both Bensouda and Mochochoko will be added to the U.S. Department of the Treasury’s Office of Foreign Assets Control’s List of Specially Designated Nationals and Blocked Persons.
 Those who continue to support the investigation could also be in the future.